BNew2022/Election_Analysis/README.md

     - Diane DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Overview of Election Audit
-The purpose of this audit is to gain insight into the voter turnout, by county, as well as analyze the number of votes cast for each candidate.
+The purpose of this audit is to gain insight into the voter turnout by county, as well as analyze the number of votes cast for each candidate.

 ### Election Audit Results
 - Total number of votes cast were 369,711.